Steve Adubato Jr.

-Steve Adubato, Ph.D. (born October 7, 1957) is a television broadcaster, author, motivational speaker, leadership and communication coach, syndicated columnist and university lecturer.
+Steve Adubato (born October 7, 1957) is an American television broadcaster, author and university lecturer.
 In the mid 1980s he was New Jersey's youngest state legislator in the New Jersey General Assembly at age 26.
 Adubato holds a doctorate from Rutgers University in the field of mass media and communication.
-He is the author of four books.
+He is the author of six books.

 Early life and education

-Adubato, born in and a native of Newark, he graduated from Essex Catholic High School, which he described as having "high academic standards despite being in one of the worst sections of the city".
+Adubato, born in and a native of Newark, graduated from Essex Catholic High School, which he described as having "high academic standards despite being in one of the worst sections of the city".
 He earned his master's degree from Rutgers and later a Doctor of Philosophy degree in mass communication from Rutgers.
 He was elected to the New Jersey General Assembly in 1984 with the support of his father, Steve Adubato Sr., a New Jersey Democratic politician, making him New Jersey’s youngest state legislator at the age of 26.
-However, he lost re-election in 1985, thus ending his political career.
+However, he lost re-election in 1985.